 Visit a registration center for complete registration to receive UIN

-I have lost my mobile number or an email ID that I have used to create pre-registration application.
+I have lost my mobile number/email ID that I have used to create the pre-registration application.
 What should I do? -system

-Answer: Create a new account using new mobile number or an email ID
+Answer: Create a new account using a new mobile number or an email ID

-What happens when I select the specific Language on the login screen? -system
+What happens when I select the specific language on the login screen? -system

-Answer: Select the language that you can easily read and write because the entire form will be display on that specific language, you have chosen.
+Answer: Select the language that you can easily read and write because the entire form will be displayed in the specific language you have chosen.

 I do not understand the language that is displayed on the right side of Demographic Details page.
 Can I change it? -system